Out and About

 Holy Holy – The Spirit of David Bowie Lives on in Toronto

 These past few weeks it seems like quite a few musicians, actors, and other celebrities have succumbed to various illnesses, resulting in their untimely deaths.
-For me it began with hard rock legend Lemmy Kilmister from Motorhead.
+For me, it began with hard rock legend Lemmy Kilmister from Motorhead.
 I had the opportunity to interview him a couple years ago about Motorhead’s line of vodka and wine.
 My big question was “why no whiskey”?
 He was well known for his heavy consumption of Jack (Daniels) and Coke, and a hard rock n roll lifestyle.
-It was announced he was battling cancer, and he died a few days after turning 70, and mere weeks after the latest release from the band.
+When it was announced he was battling cancer, he died a few days after turning 70, and mere weeks after the latest release from the band.